icinganalysis/icinganalysis.github.io/content/NACA-TN-2019.md

 ### _"square orifices ... provided that a jet dimension equal to the diameter of the equivalent area circle was used"_

-# "Investigation of Flow Coefficient of Circular, Square, and Elliptical Orifices at High Pressure Ratios" [^1]
+# "Penetration of air jets issuing from circular, square, and elliptical orifices directed perpendicularly to an air stream" [^1]

 ![Figure 4.
 Variation of penetration coefficient L / C^0.5 Dj with penetration parameter for square orifices.](/images%2FNACA-TN-2019x%2FFigure%204.png)